CA-PM/Google-WeatherMap/README.md

 2. Install via CAPC App Deployment
 3. Add to Dashboard

+Note: OOB this app uses the hourly data if you want it more granular you can modify the index.html file call for RATE data:

+Line 75.
+From: "&resolution=HOUR" +
+                To: "&resolution=RATE"

+Line 89.
+From: "&resolution=HOUR"
+                To: "&resolution=RATE"

 ===================================================================================

 License (refer to license.txt in folder for 3rd party license details)